launchdarkly/api-client-dotnet/docs/AuditLogApi.md

 <a name="getauditlogentries"></a>
 # **GetAuditLogEntries**
-> AuditLogEntries GetAuditLogEntries (decimal? before, decimal? after, string q, decimal? limit, string spec)
+> AuditLogEntries GetAuditLogEntries (long? before, long? after, string q, decimal? limit, string spec)

 Get a list of all audit log entries.
 The query parameters allow you to restrict the returned results by date ranges, resource specifiers, or a full-text search query.